Final report for WSP17-009

-Micronesia is divided politically into three (3) sovereign island nations comprising of six (6) island groups with eight (8) distinct languages; two (2) of the languages are of Polynesian origin, and four (4) dialects.
+Micronesia is divided politically into three (3) sovereign island nations comprising of six (6) island groups with eight (8) distinct languages; two of the 8 languages are of Polynesian origin.
 The three (3) island nations are the Republic of Palau (ROP), the Federated States of Micronesia (FSM), and the Republic of the Marshall Islands (RMI).
 All of these island nations have their own political affiliation with the United States.
-For that purpose they are referred to as the Freely Associate States (FSA) with the United States of America.
+For that purpose, they are referred to as the Freely Associate States (FSA) with the United States of America.
 Micronesia islands are spread out from the Western Caroline to Eastern Caroline in the Pacific Ocean and occupied an area larger than the Mainland USA.
 Travel within the islands is very expensive, due in part to geographical locations, and because only one airline serves the region – Continental since 1970 and now United.

 consist of the following activities: